wp-plugins/woocommerce-pdf-print/readme.txt

   * Extract "woocommerce-pdf-print.zip" archive.
   * Upload the woocommerce-pdf-print folder to the "/wp-content/plugins/" directory .
   * In your WordPress administration, go to the Plugins page.
-  * Activate the WooCommerce PDF & Print plugin through the 'Plugins' menu in WordPress and a menu Post Manager  whith four submenus will appear in your admin panel menus.
+  * Activate the WooCommerce PDF & Print plugin through the 'Plugins' menu in WordPress and a menu WooPP  whith three submenus will appear in your admin panel menus.

 == Screenshots ==